AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### Watch Tasks

-This trigger module executes a scenario when `a new task is assigned to a deal`.
-The module `returns all standard fields associated with the record or records, along with any custom fields and values that the connection accesses`.
-You can map `this information` in subsequent modules in the scenario.
+This trigger module executes a scenario when a new task is assigned to a deal.
+The module returns all standard fields associated with the record or records, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.